 So a price of £20.5k per share would give Kroenke a 100 per cent return on his investment, give or take miscellaneous expenses – though they can be offset by the total of £6m in fees he took out in 2014 and 2015.

 Valuing football clubs accurately is not easy as it’s an extremely volatile business, with success dependent on a huge number of factors that are hard to control.
 In the end clubs are worth what someone will pay.
 Forbes valued Arsenal at $2.017bn in May 2016, about £1.392bn at the exchange rate then, which would give a share price of £22,368.
-This is substantially higher than it’s ever been, but a serious bidder may need to get near that to persuade Kroenke to sell.
+In 2017 they raised this to about £1.6bn, which would be a share price of close to £27k.
+For the first time, the actual share price has gone above the Forbes valuation.